 Figure out a budget

 Take an honest look at how you spend your money.
 Take the next 30 days and track every cent you spend.
 Identify areas where you can reduce or eliminate spending.
 Now create a realistic budget and stick to it.
 Treat your personal finances as a CEO looks at a company: avoid waste and place your assets where they bring the best return on your investment.

-In 2009, Sport Illustrated ran a piece on “How (and Why) Athletes Go Broke” that illustrates this point beautifully.
-According to the article, 78 percent of former NFL players go bankrupt or suffer financial stress within two years of retiring.
+In 2009, Sports Illustrated ran a piece on “How (and Why) Athletes Go Broke” that illustrates this point beautifully.
+According to the article, 78% of former NFL players go bankrupt or suffer financial stress within two years of retiring.
 The average salary for an NFL player in 2009 was $1.896 million, and the median salary was $790,000.
 How do you go broke when you have an income of $790,000?
 Easy, by spending $790,001.